wandmagic/grc/README.md

 - `control`: Security or compliance controls
 - `compliance-requirement`: Requirements from standards or regulations
 - `vulnerability`: Identified vulnerabilities
+- `resource`: External resources such as documentation, standards, or articles

+### Node IDs

+Node IDs are flexible and can be any string.
+We recommend using descriptive IDs that reflect the entity they represent (e.g., "john-doe" for a person, "web-server" for a system component).

 ### Link Types